varnish/hitch/README.md

     libev >= 4
     openssl (recent, >=1.0.0 recommended)

-Stud does not yet support IPv6.
+Stud currently works on Linux, OpenBSD and MacOSX.

-Additionally, `stud` is currently Linux-only.
 While porting it to other POSIX platforms is likely trivial, it hasn't be done yet.
 Patches welcome!

 If you're handling a large number of connections, you'll probably want to raise `ulimit -n` before running `stud`.